ice48623/zorkArt/readme-instruction.txt

-This is a command line game which the player will interactive with a game by command lines.
+This is a command line levelOneGame which the player will interactive with a levelOneGame by command lines.
-This game is divided into three levels.
-The player need to complete these three levels in order to complete this game by using a set of commands specified below:
+This levelOneGame is divided into three levels.
+The player need to complete these three levels in order to complete this levelOneGame by using a set of commands specified below:

 Commands:
 info - print all current information of a player, including the current room that character is at.